-Set on a small kopje on the edge of the dry Aba-Huab River, Doro Nawas Camp offers unspoilt panoramic views south towards the red cliffs of Twyfelfontein, west across the grass plains and north towards the dramatic Etendeka Mountains.
+Set on a small kopje on the edge of the dry Aba-Huab River, Doro Nawas Camp offers unspoilt panoramic views south toward the red cliffs of Twyfelfontein, west across the grass plains and north toward the dramatic Etendeka Mountains.
 These can be enjoyed from the main lodge, which features airy indoor and outdoor dining areas, a bar, cozy lounge, pool and local curio area.
 A staircase leads up to the roof, where you can relax with a sundowner or gaze up at the stars.
 The atmosphere here is laid-back and intimate, with the property offering a traditional African safari style, featuring thatched roofs, wicker furniture and exposed wood.

 Speak to someone

 who's been there

 Accommodation is in a small number of individual thatch, stone and canvas units, which have been designed to blend into the surrounding landscape.
 Each features an en suite bathroom with outdoor shower, a large double bed or twin beds and a shady terrace with seating where you can relax and enjoy the views.
 You may also move your bed out onto the terrace to spend the night sleeping beneath the stars.
 Large glass windows provide views and natural light, while the décor has a traditional African style, with polished stone floors, African print fabrics and wooden and wicker furniture.